lyxhnu/Cornell-CL/README.md

-# Continual Robotic Grasping Detection via Multi-Branch Fusion with Perceptual Loss
+# A Grasp Method Based on Continual Learning Using Perceptual Loss and Muti-Branch Deep Fusion
 This is a method related to RGB-D multimodal fusion and continual learning for 2D grasping in general grasping scenarios, as described in the following paper:
-Continual Robotic Grasping Detection via Multi-Branch Fusion with Perceptual Loss， by Qiaokang Liang,Yaoxin Lai, Songyun Deng, Xinhao Chen, Xiaoyu Yuan, and Li Zhou
+A Grasp Method Based on Continual Learning Using Perceptual Loss and Muti-Branch Deep Fusion， by Qiaokang Liang,Yaoxin Lai, Songyun Deng, Xinhao Chen, Xiaoyu Yuan, and Li Zhou